bentormey/btormey/src/pages/posts/what-can-machine-learning-tell-you-about-your-weight.md

 Observation error contributes to the noise too, even if you consistently take your measurements on the same scale at the same time.

-That's why you should take daily weight measurements.

-There are two secondary benefits:

-1. It forms a strong habit and diminishes the impression of the weight...
+Take a moving average...
+MA(14)

-2. Allows you to smooth out the noise and see a clear trend.
+Allows you to smooth out the noise and see a clear trend.

-Habit forming...

 Here's a comparison of daily weight measurement data in black compared with a smoothed out moving average in red.

 ![](/images/ma.png)

 Notice how the measurement data moves up and down a lot but the moving average trends down consistently?

+It forms a strong habit and diminishes the impression of the weight...

 ### What you did last week predicts your progress this week